-- Create opportunities for affordable and local workforce housing in Downtown - Help protect and promote local independent businesses in Downtown - Advance services that support climate action, sustainability, renewable energy, and energy efficiency
+- Create opportunities for affordable and local workforce housing in Downtown - · Help protect and promote local independent businesses in Downtown - Become a national leader for sustainability and climate resilience

 The DDA's Mission Continues.

 Downtown Traverse City serves as the economic anchor not only for the City, but for the region.
 Downtown isn't 'done' and the community has clear priorities for Downtown moving forward.
 Downtown continues to need a champion to implement and finance these shared priorities.
 If the DDA and TIF go away, City of Traverse City taxpayers will bear 100% of the financial burden of implementing the region's priority physical improvements and services for Downtown.